Iterating and Growing the Architecture of Harness Wealth

 As the engineering team tasked with developing this system from the ground up, we needed to balance the initial needs of the business to launch with the future needs of the business as we scaled and as system would mature.

 Harness Wealth is dedicated to helping clients effectively unlock financial opportunity to achieve their best financial future through a holistic and personalized approach, driven by technology.
-We believe the solution centers on an experience that captures a client’s personal balance sheet and goals and helps them identify opportunities, avoid missteps, and ultimately find the best financial, tax, and legal advisers for their needs.
+We believe the solution centers on an experience that captures a client’s personal balance sheet and goals and helps them identify opportunities, avoid missteps, and ultimately find the best financial, tax, and legal advisors for their needs.
 To fulfill on that, our objective was to build a system that would enable us to experiment and test the best approach to our business need, and allows us to shape our thinking around the product as we learn from users.
 Additionally, our system needed to support the operations side of the business which required a user interface and CRM for our Concierge team that could integrate with the application data store.
 As such, the core competencies of our system were to:

 - Iterate and delivery quickly to respond to learnings and introduce new features to delight

 - Collect data about our application to paint a picture of our users

 - Allow discoverability of this data to our product and marketing team to make decisions

 - Allow customer management abilities for non-engineering teams

 In a resource constrained environment, we took the decision to outsource as many parts of our system to frameworks and platforms-as-a-service in order to solely focus on agile feature development.
 We decided on a three-tier application on the onset — a client layer, a service layer, and a database layer.
 Other considerations around chosen solutions revolve around four additional criteria:

 - Talent and community — how easy would it be to scale up the team and navigate unknowns?